amoogat/PyBer_Analysis/README.md

 # PyBer_Analysis
-Uses pandas to parse through data about cities, drivers, and riders in order to extract and organize data.
-Uses matplotlib to construct charts.
+Uses pandas to parse through data about cities (urban/ suburban/ rural), drivers, and riders in order to extract and organize data.
+Analysis includes (by city type): average fare per ride/ driver/ city, % of total fares/ rides/ drivers, and average fares per week.
+Uses matplotlib to load data into charts based on groupings.
 ## Resources
 Resources included data about drivers and ride-id's.
 - <Resources/city_data.csv>